EMPAT94/empat94.github.io/_gs/Chapter 26 - Bootstrap.md

 We ate dinner in silence.
 I was indeed curious about many things, but it could wait.
 The food demanded and deserved my full attention.
 I did not know what the princess ate, or if she had at all, but she was done before I was.
 As I wiped my plate clean and gave a sigh of satisfaction with a rub over my tight belly, I felt sweet fatigue wash over me.

 I excused myself from the table and went to wash off, assuming the maids would clean the table off later.
+Then immediately jumped into bed and dragged the covers on my prone form, ready to sleep the night away.
 'The princess should get a clue with this.'
-I immediately jumped into bed and dragged the covers on my prone form.
 It was damn cold, and that was okay.
-It felt right somehow.
+It felt right somehow, after enduring the same temperature daily for a month.

 <br />
 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>